Germany's Greens hit poll high, ahead of Merkel's bloc: survey | DW | 06.06.2019

 The opposition Greens have hit a record high in a new opinion poll, pulling ahead of Angela Merkel's conservatives.
 The center-left SPD have dropped even further, slipping behind the far-right Alternative for Germany.

-An Infratest dimap poll has put the environmentalist Greens up 6 percentage points at a record 26%, one point ahead of Chancellor Angela Merkel's conservative Christian Democrats (CDU) and sister party Bavarian Christian Social Union (CSU), reflecting a similar sampling last week.
+A Deutschlandtrend poll by Infratest dimap has put the environmentalist Greens up 6 percentage points at a record 26%, one point ahead of Chancellor Angela Merkel's conservative Christian Democrats (CDU) and sister party Bavarian Christian Social Union (CSU), reflecting a similar sampling last week.

 In last month's European Parliament elections, the Greens came second among German voters with 20.5%, behind Merkel's bloc, with a mandate focused on issues such as climate change and renewables-based economy.